-I have audited the accompanying financial statements of the Alaska Vaccine Assessment Program, which comprise the statements of net assets-regulatory basis as of December 31, 2021 and 2020, and the related statements of activities-regulatory basis and cash flows-regulatory basis for the years then ended, and the related notes to the financial statements.
+I have audited the accompanying financial statements of the Alaska Vaccine Assessment Program, which comprise the statements of net assets-regulatory basis as of December 31, 2022 and 2021, and the related statements of activities-regulatory basis and cash flows-regulatory basis for the years then ended, and the related notes to the financial statements.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the net assets of the Alaska Vaccine Assessment Program as of December 31, 2021, and the changes in its net assets and its cash flows for the year then ended, in accordance with the financial reporting provisions of the Alaska Vaccine Assessment Program as described in Note 2.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the net assets of the Alaska Vaccine Assessment Program as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended, in accordance with the financial reporting provisions of the Alaska Vaccine Assessment Program as described in Note 2.